Portugal: Insider guide to 5 places to see is written by Paloma Fjord.

 Lisbon: High on life in Portugal

 The capital of Portugal Lisbon is in many ways a wonderful city to be a tourist in.
-It has also been hailed for the last three years, where it has won the 'Best City Destination' award of World Travel Awards.
+It has also been praised for this in recent years, where it has won the 'Best City Destination' award for World Travel Awards.
 For the same reason, the city can feel a bit overrun, and it is therefore recommended that you search a little away from the classic tourist destinations.

 We recommend you to experience Lisbon both on land, at sea and from the top.